vbrabandt2005/General-Scripts/README.md

 # General-Scripts
-Scripts I have written for my own use (such as update &amp; first-install scripts)
+Scripts which I have written for my own use which I found useful.

+- [UpdateMe](https://github.com/vbrabandt2005/General-Scripts/tree/main/UpdateMe) - A simple shell script to update Linux